nutti/Screencast-Keys/README.md

 ## Download / Installation

+Before installing Screencast Keys add-on, check if [the add-on version](docs/installation.md#support-version) supports on the your Blender version.

 All released Screencast Keys add-on is available on [Release Page](https://github.com/nutti/Screencast-Keys/releases).
 If you want to try newest (unstable) version, you can download it from